tschaumburg/FastBarcodeScanner/README.md

 ```
 ```

-###Focus lock or continuous refocus
+###Fixed-distance or variable-distance scanning
+If the items you are scanning are always at a *fixed distance* from the camera you only have to focus the camera once at the beginning of the scanning session - this gives much higher speed and better results.

+Examples of fixed-distance scanning scenarios include ticket verification, document identification, library book scanners, some forms of inventory taking: all scenarios where you can mount the camera at a fixed location, and move the barcoded items past:

+(photo)

+If, on the other hand, you are scanning at *variable distances*, you have to refocus constantly - at the cost of lower performance (the camera can take as much as 2-3 seconds to regain focus).

+Examples of variable-distance scanning include scanning fixed items (moving from item to item will ruin the focus lock).

-The first parameter of `startScan()` determines whether the camera should lock its focus as soon as possible, or continuously attempt to refocus.
+FastBarcodeScanner caters to both scenarios: the first parameter of `startScan()` determines whether the camera should lock its focus as soon as possible (`true`), or continuously attempt to refocus (`false`).

-The former requires (`lockFocus == true`) that there's reasonably constant distance between the camera and the items being scanned.
-Setups for scanning documents, tickets, library books etc are examples of this.

-The advantage is that the app doesn't waste time on constant refocusing and blurry images: once focused, every image will be crisp and sharp - as long as you keep the scanning distance reasonably constant.

-The latter (`lockFocus == false`) is useful if you wave your camera around, trying to catch any barcode, near or far.
-But it comes at the cost of drastically reduced performance - whenever you move the camera, it wil spend 1-3 seconds regaining focus.
-Ouch.

-My focus in writing this library has been on the fixed-distance setup (`lockFocus == true`) - I suspect there are considerable optimizations to be made in the focusing engine for the variable-distance scenario, so feel free to suggest improvements!
+The focus when writing this library has been overwhelmingly on the fixed-distance sscenario - so I suspect there are considerable optimizations to be made in the focusing engine for the variable-distance scenario.

+So feel free to suggest (or make) improvements!

 ###Fixed-distance scanning: further optimizations